MetaMask/metamask-docs/wallet/how-to/connect/detect-wallet/multiple-wallets.md

 ## Implement EIP-6963

-You can directly implement support for EIP-6963 in your React dapp.
+To directly implement support for EIP-6963 in your React dapp:
-The steps are as follows:

 ### 1. Review the EIP-6963 interfaces